massyn/server-build/README.md

 The solution is not complete yet.
 It does work, but not all the security controls have been implemeneted yet.

-# Known Issues
-* When new versions of Ubuntu is relased, there are dependency issues with some of the packages.
-Keeping backwards compatibility is problematic.
-It is recommended that you do a fresh install onto a new VM, and install from scratch.
-Migrating the website and database across should be fairly straight forward.

 ## How to use
 ### DigitalOcean
 When utilizing Virtual Machines from Digital Ocean, you need to perform the following steps.